16 Jul 2021

 |NACE sector / loan type:||Electricity, gas, steam and hot water supply|

-The loan has been provided to finance new overhead transmission lines connecting the Theistareykir geothermal power plant to the local and main grid, and to the Bakki industrial area near Húsavík, as well as to strengthen the transmission network in the Skagafjördur area and on the Snæfellsnes peninsula.
+In 2017, NIB signed a 10-year USD 50 million loan with Landsnet Hf. to co-finance overhead transmission lines connecting the Theistareykir geothermal power plant to the local and main grid, and to the Bakki industrial area near Húsavík, as well as to strengthen the transmission network in the Skagafjördur area and on the Snæfellsnes peninsula.

-Landsnet hf is Iceland’s transmission system operator, and it owns and operates 3,300 km of transmission lines, 240 km of transmission cables, as well as 75 substations operating in the 66–220 kV range.
-It is a licenced natural monopoly regulated by a special law by a revenue cap-based tariff framework.
-About 18 TWh of electricity are transmitted annually.
-The ultimate ownership is through state- and municipality-controlled power companies, and rests with the Icelandic state (93%) and the City of Reykjavik (7%).
-The number of employees is 120.
+Landsnet hf. is Iceland’s transmission system operator.
+It owns and operates 3,300 km of transmission lines, 240 km of transmission cables, as well as 75 substations operating in the 66–220 kV range.
+The operator transmits about 18 TWh of electricity annually.
+Landsnet is a licensed company, regulated by a special law and operates, using a revenue cap-based tariff framework.
+Landsnet is ultimately owned by the Icelandic State through Landsvirkjun (65%), Rarik (23%), Westfjord Power Company (6%) and the City of Reykjavik through Orkuveita Reykjavikur (7%).
+The Landsnet-operated network connects Iceland's five generating companies to five regional distribution networks and directly to large industrial energy consumers.